kserve/community/docs/general-technical-review-cncf-incubating.md

   * Define any specific service dependencies the project relies on in the cluster.
     - Kubernetes APIServer for creating/updating/deleteing KServe custom resources
-    - Cert Manager for managing KServe webhook certificates
+    - Cert Manager for managing KServe webhook certificates.

   * Describe how the project implements Identity and Access Management.
     - KServe storage component use Kubernetes secrets to store credentials and support cloud identity and IAM for authentication.